lyyiyi/dslab25/README.md

 ## Blender

-### Textures given to us by the challenger giver:
+### One can adjust the material of the objects, the one which was given to us was:

-They are wrong lol.

 ```json
 {